Takashiidobe/notes/src/books/the-seven-habits-of-highly-effective-people.md

 ---
-title: the-seven-habits-of-highly-effective-people
+title: "The 7 Habits of Highly Effective People"
 ---

-Seven Habits Of Highly Effective People

 # The 7 Habits of Highly Effective People